EFFECTIVE EPI MANAGEMENT

 280,000 to 495,000 USP of Protease (needed to digest proteins)

-• The best dose starting recommendation for standard (6x) powdered enzymes is 1 level teaspoon of powdered enzymes per 1 cup of dry kibble, ¾ level teaspoon of powdered enzymes per 1 cup of wet (or raw) food.
-Always measure powdered enzymes per volume of food actually given at each meal.
+280,000 to 495,000 USP of Amylase (needed to digest carbohydrates)- The best dose starting recommendation for standard (6x) powdered enzymes (has approximately 71,400 USP units of Lipase) is 1 level teaspoon of powdered enzymes per 1 cup of dry kibble that is moistened or ½ to ¾ level teaspoon of powdered enzymes per 1 cup of wet (or raw) food.
+Always measure powdered enzymes per volume of food given not per meal.
 Some enzymes companies label their enzyme products to be given per meal – -this is NOT correct!
 Sometimes the dose may vary slightly from one dog to another.
 Adjust accordingly.

 To soften the food so the enzymes can be better distributed amongst more food particles.